jtung23/smoker_tracker/README.md

 # BBQ Tracker

 As an avid BBQer I realized I needed a way other than google sheets or excel to track all my smoke sessions.
-I frequently found myself caught up in the maintenance during a session to remember to record.
+I frequently found myself caught up in the caring of the meat during a session to remember to record.
+So I created this app to keep track of my bbq and more specifically, brisket sessions.
-This app allows the user to track their BBQ sessions and share their sessions with everyone else.
-Allowing anyone to get into the hobby/industry, emulate a session, and deliver delicious meat.
+In the future I will be incorporating a Raspberry Pi w/ WiFi, thermocouple, and setting up an API to automatically record the temperature from the smoker

 ## MVP
 - [x] save BBQ sessions
 - [x] Authentication/users
-- [ ] Profile to view all sessions
+- [x] Profile to view all sessions
 - [ ] Search
 ## Getting Started